Security forces gun down three terrorists in J&K

 The encounter broke out after the militants opened fire on a search party of security forces at Melhora in Zainapora area of the south Kashmir district on Tuesday.

-The searches were going on and the operation is in progress, the official said
+The searches were going on and the operation is in progress, the official said.